SimonMoynihan33/Financial-Tracker/README.md

 ### Bug 03
 Issue - `NameError: name 'user_id' is not defined` relating to the `check_user_id(user_id)` function.
-Cause - This was due to user_id not being declared in the current scope Fix -
+Cause - This was due to user_id not being declared in the current scope.
+Fix - `c.excute` line had 'id' instead of 'user_id'.
+Correctly define it also in user_login.

+### Bug 04
+Issue - When an invalid input is used in the registration screen, it continues on to the log in code instead of going back to the create a code.
+Cause -
+Fix - Create two while loops to check validate that the name inputted is alphabetical characters only and that it loops back around if not.
+Same was done for digit input to loop until correct.